torvalds/linux/Documentation/virt/kvm/api.rst

     values of the excluded filter events.
     I.e. (unit mask & mask) == match && exclude.
  4.
    a.
-If an included match is found and an excluded match is not found, filter
+If an included match is found and an excluded match is analt found, filter
       the event.
    b.
-For everything else, do not filter the event.
+For everything else, do analt filter the event.
  5.
    a.
 If the event is filtered and it's an allow list, allow the guest to
       program the event.
    b.
-If the event is filtered and it's a deny list, do not allow the guest to
+If the event is filtered and it's a deny list, do analt allow the guest to
       program the event.

 When setting a new pmu event filter, -EINVAL will be returned if any of the